cdekok/kueue/README.md

 # Kueue

 ## tl:dr;
-Kueue is a persistent job queue in Kotlin to offload tasks to be processed in the background
+Kueue is a persistent job queue in Kotlin to offload tasks to be processed in the background, with at-least-once delivery.

 ## Quick start